Andy Sundberg: Associations

 Starting at university and during his entire life, Sundberg brought people together into many different organizations, political, literary, historical and others.
 He created in Geneva, among others, the Adam Smith Society, the Burlamaqui Club, and the Overseas American Academy.

 In 2007 he organized a celebration for the 500th anniversary of the creation of the first map which mentioned the name America, in the French town of Saint-Dié where the map had been drawn up.

-In 2011 he organized an important celebration in Geneva for the 250th anniversary of the birth of Albert Gallatin (1761-1849), a Swiss from Geneva who emigrated to the United States and became the Secretary of the Treasury under President Thomas Jefferson.
+In 2011 he organized an important celebration in Geneva for the 250th anniversary of the birth of Albert Gallatin (1761–1849), a Swiss from Geneva who emigrated to the United States and became the Secretary of the Treasury under President Thomas Jefferson.

 He was an active member of Liberal International from 1984 until his death and worked with the Committee on Migration of the Parliamentary Assembly of the Council of Europe for more than a decade.

 Sundberg was also a life member of the American Legion and the Veterans of Foreign Wars.

-Shortly after Sundberg’s death, another of his cherished initiatives finally came to fruition: a report was published by a Working Group of Americans living in Switzerland, which had organized a series of widely attended Town Hall Meetings held in different Swiss cities earlier in 2012.
-This extensive and impassioned review of how various U.S. policies impact citizens abroad was aimed at getting these issues onto the radar screens of Washington policy-makers.
-Sundberg was a moving force behind this exercise, and the final report may be considered his memorial.
+Shortly after Sundberg's death, one of his initiatives came to fruition: a report was published by a Working Group of Americans living in Switzerland, which had organized a series of Town Hall Meetings held in different Swiss cities earlier in 2012.
+This review of how various U.S. policies impact citizens abroad was aimed at getting these issues onto the radar screens of Washington policy-makers.